jopsfernandes/jopsfernandes/README.md

 + Living in Campo Grande, Brazil 🇧🇷
 + 22 years old
-+ NodeJS and React programmer and always studying some technology
++ NodeJS and React programmer and always studying some new technology
 # Interested in TypeScript, Java and Mobile development
 ```